mercari/spanner-autoscaler/README.md

 The [pricing of Cloud Spanner](https://cloud.google.com/spanner/pricing) says any nodes that you provision will be billed for a minimum of one hour, so it keep nodes up around 1 hour.
 And if Spanner Autoscaler reduces a lot of nodes at once like 10 -> 1, it will cause a latency increase.
 It reduces nodes with `maxScaleDownNodes`.

-## Status

-**This is an experimental project.
-DO NOT use this in production.**

-1. Spanner Autoscaler watches `High Priority` CPU utilization only.
-It doesn't watch `Low Priority` CPU utilization and Rolling average 24 hour utilization.
-It doesn't checks storage size as well.
-You must take care of these metrics by yourself.
-2. Spanner Autoscaler hasn't been tested on multi-region instances.

 ## Prerequisite

 Enable APIs `spanner.googleapis.com` and `serviceusage.googleapis.com` on your GCP project.